 There you have it—all of the little things you should be sure to check over one more time.

 Ready to get started?
 Grab the checklist!

-Yes, I know how it feels to not want to have to look at your resume for another second.
-But, you don’t want to submit a less than polished document simply because your eyes are glazing over at the sight of your perfectly quantified bullet points.
+Yes, I know how it feels to not want to look at your resume for another second.
+But, you don’t want to submit a less-than-polished document simply because your eyes are glazing over at the sight of your perfectly quantified bullet points.